zeozeozeo/contiguous-arena/README.md

 - Memory-efficient storage by reusing freed spans.
 - Contiguous memory layout for improved cache performance, easier iteration and GPU memory sharing.
 - Support for arbitrary owned types.
 Note that the arena DOES NOT currently run `drop()`! (a PR would be appreciated)
+- Only depends on std.
+A PR adding `#![no_std]` support would be appreciated.

+Be aware of memory fragmentation when using this library: frequest allocations of different sizes will eventually fragment the arena.
+This crate is ideal for use-cases where most allocations are about the same size.

 ## Example